Florida Panthers Logo

 Florida Panthers Logo History

 The Florida Panthers are the southernmost NHL team, based in Sunrise, Florida.
-Since 1998, they have played home matches at the FLA Live Arena; previously, the hockey players played at the Miami Arena.
-The club was founded in 1993 and belonged to the Eastern Conference, representing the Atlantic Division.
+Since 1998, they have played home matches at FLA Live Arena; previously, they played at the Miami Arena.
+The club was founded in 1993 and was a member of the Eastern Conference, representing the Atlantic Division.
 In 1996, they participated in the Stanley Cup final but did not win.

 1993 – 1999